Florida Institute of Technology: Student organizations

 Florida Institute of Technology has 132 active student organizations on campus.
 The university-sponsored student organizations, such as Student Government Association, Campus Activities Board, the Homecoming Committee, FITV (CCTV Channel 99 on campus), and The Crimson (student-run university newspaper) operate in primary university funding.
 Some organizations are run by membership dues, such as the many fraternities and sororities on campus, as well as certain professional organizations like American Society of Civil Engineers (ASCE), IEEE and AIAA.
 Other organizations are operated via Student Activities Funding Committee funding, overseen by the Student Government Association Treasurer.
 Organizations like Residence Hall Association, ACM, Anime Club, and others are operated by SAFC funding.
+The first of these, the Society for Science Fiction and Fantasy, was established in 1960 by founding president Jerome Keuper and still runs today.
 Arts, media, and performance organizations include: Amateur Radio Club, Belletrist, College Players, Dance Association, Film Society, FITV, Florida Tech Pep Band, The Crimson and WFIT.

 Students at Florida Tech have the opportunity to participate in a number of club and intramural sports in addition to the varsity athletics programs.
 The university offers intramural sports Flag Football, Ultimate Frisbee, martial arts, paintball, Disc Golf and Judo.
 Sport clubs include ice hockey, soccer, table tennis, Collegiate wrestling and baseball.
 The Florida Tech ice hockey program is a member of the American Collegiate Hockey Association, playing at that organization's Division 3 level.